JJUA55130U EU Law – Free Movement and the EMU

 The course includes the substantive law of the European Union and thus focuses on the free movement of goods, persons, services, capital and union citizenship (including among others the functioning of the internal market, fundamental concepts and principles, legislative competences in the area, the right to family reunification and immigration).

-The objective of the course is to enable the students to:
+The objectives of the course are to enable the students to:

-- Present the substantive EU law which is included in the course (as stated above, i.e. especially the provisions of the free movement rules regarding goods, citizenship of the Union, the free movement of workers, the freedom of establishment, the free movement of services and the free movement of capital as well to a certain degree the EMU and the Rule of Law/Charter of Fundamental Rights), and then at a more advanced level than in the BA-course “EU-ret”.
+- Present and discuss critically the substantive EU law which is included in the course (as stated above, i.e. especially the provisions of the free movement rules regarding goods, citizenship of the Union, the free movement of workers, the freedom of establishment, the free movement of services and the free movement of capital as well to a certain degree the EMU and the Rule of Law/Charter of Fundamental Rights and the case-studies).

 - Identify the margin of appreciation that the Court of Justice has left to the Member States in relation to the central topics.

 - Identify the relevant problems of European Union law when presented in a specific case or in legal scientific publications.

 - Apply their knowledge to specific situations.